 Grant committee member

-The Joseph Rowntree Charitable Trust (JRCT) wishes to appoint a co-opted member to join its Rights and Justice Committee from June 2020.
-The committee wishes to broaden its range of viewpoints to include those of an individual with lived experience of systemic racism who can use their perspective to work collectively for change.
+The Joseph Rowntree Charitable Trust (JRCT) wishes to appoint a co-opted member to join its Power and Accountability Committee from June 2020.
+The Committee is looking in particular for someone with experience of issues of democratic accountability and reform.

-The role of a co-opted member is to complement the committee’s expertise in rights and justice, by offering the deep understanding that comes from personal experience.
-Knowledge of the policy landscape, current challenges and opportunities is helpful, as is an awareness of the key organisations working in the field.
+The role of a co-opted member is to complement the trustees’ grant-making knowledge with knowledge and experience of democracy.
+Knowledge of the policy landscape and current challenges and opportunities is important, as is an awareness of key organisations working in the field.

 The main work of the committee is assessing grant applications.
 Co-opted members are fully involved in this process.